jameshughes89/cs102/src/site/asn1.rst

 #.
 A method called ``findCountryLargestPopulation`` that returns the ``Country`` with the largest population in the ``catalogue``

 #.
-Have a method called ``findMostPopulousContinent`` that returns the name of the continent with the total
+Have a method called ``findMostPopulousContinent`` that returns the name of the continent with the largest total population based on the countries in the ``catalogue``

 Part 3 --- Testing
 ==================